awesomephant/al-studio-website/projects/across-rca.md

 related_projects:
   - The Nativity Museum
 ---
-This is a walking-based project led by 2019-20 co-presidents Adalberto Lonardi (MA Interior Design) and Katharina Siegel (MA Sculpture), following on from the Walkative Across RCA projects.
-The workshop had as its outcome the publication and exhibition of 4 group projects.
-The input was in the form of guest presentations that, inter alia, provide a history of psychogeography and art movements that explored ways of unleashing the subconscious imagination.
+This is a walking-based project led by 2019-20 co-presidents AL and Katharina Siegel, following on from the Walkative Across RCA projects led by Simon King and Jaspar Joseph-Lester between 2013-15 which evolved into the student-led Walkative Society.
+The workshop has as its outcome the publication and exhibition of four independent and group projects.
+The input was in the form of guest presentations, walks, and  provide a history of psychogeography and art movements that explored ways of unleashing the subconscious imagination.
+Participants mapped an area of London taking into consideration modern or future social patterns.
+In collaboration with RCA graphic designers José Garcia and Betty Brunfaut we will communicate the outcome works in a self-published fanzine.

-To know more about the workshop please visit [The Walkative Project](http://thewalkativeproject.org/event/across-rca-2019/).
+Discover the workshop at [The Walkative Project](http://thewalkativeproject.org/event/across-rca-2019/).

 {% note %}

-Credits: [Katharina Siegel](http://www.katharinasiegel.de/) (Walkative 2019/2020 co-president), [Max Kohler](maxkoehler) (graphic designer and front-end developer), [Jose Garcia Oliva](https://josegarciaoliva.com/) (publication designer)
+Credits: [Katharina Siegel](http://www.katharinasiegel.de/) (Walkative Society 2019/2020 co-president), [Max Kohler](maxkoehler) (graphic designer and front-end developer), [Jose Garcia Oliva](https://josegarciaoliva.com/) and Betty Brunfaut (publication designer)
 {% endnote %}